natwales/maya_joint_animation_json_exporter/README.md

 jointExporter.saveSelectedJointsToJsonFile(1,50,"myJsonFileName")
 ```

-The json file is exported in the following format organized by joint name and then frame# containing all of the translation and rotation values
+The json file will be saved to your user's home directory.
+The data structure is keyed by joint name first and then frame# which contains all of the translation and rotation values for that joint on that specific frame

 ```javascript
 {